xy1m/zemanta-api-postman-collection/README.md

 See also [Zemanta Authorization](http://dev.zemanta.com/one/api/#header-authentication)

-For developer convenience, you could define environment variables as I do, or just replace {{something}} with your own variable.
+For developer convenience, you could define environment variables as I do, or just replace {{variable}} with your own static variable.

 See [Zemanta-ENV](./ZEMANTA-ENV.jpg)